Rocket

 - Summarize changed files, verification results, and deferred launch items.

-For a new project, npx rocket init creates the minimal Rocket shape:
+For a new project, npx rocket init creates a Rocket starter shape:

 For an existing project, the agent should work with the current structure instead of replacing it.